bpcosta2003/bpcosta2003/README.md

   <a href="https://www.linkedin.com/in/bruno-costa-3238161b5/"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 </div>

-<h3>I currently have goals to improve my FULLSTACK developer skills.</h3>
+<h3>I'm currently working with Salesforce, and my actual goal is to improve my FULLSTACK development skills.</h3>

-- Working with Salesforce

 <h4>I can consider myself a prudent person, knowing the risks before defining my actions.
 In areas such as logistics or production, for example, I can work with methodologies that allow me to anticipate scenarios and avoid problems, which will probably be comfortable for me.
 In these areas I can highlight myself by my organization characteristics, process vision and cooperative profile.</h4>